ionic-team/ionic-docs/docs/utilities/gestures.md

 import Basic from '@site/static/usage/v7/gestures/basic/index.md';

 In this example, our app listens for gestures on the `ion-content` element.
-When a gesture movement is started, the `onStart` function is called and a class is added to our `ion-card` to add a colored box shadow.
-When a gesture movement is detected, the `onMove` function is called and our app prints the current gesture information within the `ion-card`.
-Finally, when a gesture movement is ended, the `onEnd` function is called and the custom class is removed from our `ion-card`.
+When a gesture movement has started, the `onStart` function is called and a class is added to our `ion-card` to add a colored box shadow.
+When a gesture movement was detected, the `onMove` function is called and our app prints the current gesture information within the `ion-card`.
+Finally, when a gesture movement has ended, the `onEnd` function is called and the custom class is removed from our `ion-card`.

 <Basic />